Fixing Uncaught Exceptions in Dedicated Workers

 Pre-flight Diagnostics

-performance.getEntriesByType('worker'). - Confirm exception origin: synchronous compute vs. async fetch/parse.
+- Confirm exception origin: synchronous compute vs. async fetch/parse.

 - Validate that

-self.onerrorandunhandledrejectionare registered before heavy computation begins.
+self.onerrorandunhandledrejectionare registered before heavy computation begins. - Check the browser console for

 Step 1: Isolate the Exception Source in Chrome DevTools

-Standard console logging fails when a worker crashes before flushing stdout.
+Standard console logging fails when a worker crashes before flushing output.
 Use the Sources panel’s thread selector to attach directly to the worker’s execution context.
 Enable “Pause on caught/uncaught exceptions” and blackbox async library frames to isolate the exact line of failure.

-Step 2: Implementing the Dual-Listener Boundary for Fixing Uncaught Exceptions in Dedicated Workers
+Step 2: Implementing the Dual-Listener Boundary

-// worker.js - Top-level registration
+// worker.js — Top-level registration (must be before any other code)

 self.onerror = (msg, source, lineno, colno, error) => {